dgcfung/sql-joins-many/README.md

 ## Learning Objectives

+- Explain relationships in SQL and their intersection with HTTP endpoints
 - Implement a one-to-many relationship using Postgres
 - Create tables with foreign key references.
 - Select data from more than 1 table using a `join` query